yangby-cryptape/ckb-extension-fee-estimator/README.md

     - For `vbytes-flow` algorithm, `probability` (a 32-bit floating point) and `target_minutes` (a 32-bit unsigned integer) should be provided.
     - For `confirmation-fraction` algorithm, `expect_confirm_blocks` (a 32-bit unsigned integer) should be provided.

-- Returns (Algorithm-related):

-  - For `vbytes-flow` algorithm,
+- Returns:

-    - Returns fee rate (a 64-bit unsigned integer) or null.
+  - Fee rate (a 64-bit unsigned integer) or null.
-    - With the returned fee rate, the probability of the transaction to be committed in `target_minutes` should be equal or greater than `probability`.
+    - For `vbytes-flow` algorithm, with the returned fee rate, the probability of the transaction to be committed in `target_minutes` should be equal or greater than `probability`.

-  - For `confirmation-fraction` algorithm,
-    - Returns fee rate (a 64-bit unsigned integer) or 0.
-    - With the returned fee rate, the transaction will be committed in `expect_confirm_blocks` blocks.
+    - For `confirmation-fraction` algorithm, with the returned fee rate, the transaction will be committed in `expect_confirm_blocks` blocks.

 ## Algorithms